agersant/crystal/README.md

 ### Install dependencies

 1. Install the 64-bit version of [Love2D](https://love2d.org/) (11.3 as of this writing)
-2. Install the stable version of the [Rust compiler](https://www.rust-lang.org/learn/get-started)
+2. Install the stable version of the [Rust compiler](https://www.rust-lang.org/learn/get-started) (pick MSVC toolchain when prompted)
 3. Add `C:\Program Files\LOVE` to your path

 ### Build native modules